Outcall

 action: allow

-Block everything from a specific image
+Block a specific image from making any network call

 version: "1"